airbnb/javascript/README.md

   -  Always specify types and values for all parameters and return values.
 Ideally, provide a description for the function and parameters as well.

+  *RMW: this is going to be contentious*
+  *RMW: I think the below commenting style is excessive and mostly unnecessary*

     ```javascript
     // bad
     function make(tag) {